 Calling all gymnasts and theater geeks!
 This free workshop gives budding clowns and acrobats a taste of the circus life and is taught by seasoned circus professionals.

 6. Snowflake Festival at the Brookline Arts Center—Brookline

-Bring your budding artists to stroll through the studio spaces and try out exciting projects in mixed media, comic creation, jewelry making, 3D sculpture and more.
-Warm up with some hot cocoa as you watch a live pottery demo, listen to music by Hugh Hanley, and meet the teachers.
+Bring your budding artists to stroll through the studio spaces and try out exciting projects in mixed media, comic creation, jewelry making, 3D sculpture, and more.
+Warm up with some hot cocoa as you watch a live pottery demo, do a special activity with the Puppet Showplace Theater, and meet the teachers.

 8. Benkadi Drum and Dance: African Freedom at the JFK Presidential Library and Museum—Boston

 Find your rhythm at this performance by this multicultural Benkadi Drum and Dance group.
 They returns to perform new dances showcasing traditional West African rhythms and movements.
 With vivid costumes, interpretive dance, and audience participation, folktales come to life before your eyes.